Cahill Expressway: History

 The expressway was first proposed in 1945 as part of an overall expressway plan for Sydney.
 Public opposition began when the proposal was first made public in 1948, with the Quay Planning Protest Committee being formed.
 Despite the opposition, construction on the elevated section of the expressway went ahead in 1955.
 Funding was provided by the Sydney Council and the NSW Government, and the elevated section was opened on 24 March 1958.
 Work on the second section, from Conservatorium Place through the Domain Tunnel to Cowper Wharf Road commenced almost straight away after that, and the additional section was opened on 1 March 1962.

-The passing of the Main Roads Act 1924 through the Parliament of New South Wales provided for the declaration of roads as state highways, trunk roads and ordinary Main Roads.
+The passing of the Main Roads Act 1924 through the Parliament of New South Wales provided for the declaration of roads as state highways, trunk roads and ordinary main roads.
 Roads proclaimed as main roads were partially funded by the State government through the Main Roads Board (later the Department of Main Roads, and eventually Transport for NSW).
-Under the subsequent Main Roads (Amendment) Act 1929 to provide for additional declarations of State Highways and Trunk Roads, the Department of Main Roads (which succeeded the MRB in 1932) proclaimed Main Road 592 along Cahill Expressway, from the western boundary of Macquarie Street (ie the eastern end of the elevated section) to the junction with Sir John Young Crescent in Woolloomooloo, on 2 December 1964; this was extended west along the elevated section across Circular Quay to meet Bradfield Highway at Millers Point (and also extended south along Sir John Young Crescent, Bourke, Crown and Campbell Streets to Oxford Street at Darlinghurst) on 22 January 1993.
+Under the subsequent Main Roads (Amendment) Act 1929 to provide for additional declarations of State Highways and Trunk Roads, the Department of Main Roads (which succeeded the MRB in 1932) proclaimed Main Road 592 along Cahill Expressway, from the western boundary of Macquarie Street (i.e., the eastern end of the elevated section) to the junction with Sir John Young Crescent in Woolloomooloo, on 2 December 1964; this was extended west along the elevated section across Circular Quay to meet Bradfield Highway at Millers Point (and also extended south along Sir John Young Crescent, Bourke, Crown and Campbell Streets to Oxford Street at Darlinghurst) on 22 January 1993.
 The southeastern end of Main Road 592 was truncated to its current terminus at Woolloomooloo on 8 August 2003.
 Despite its role as a grade-separated expressway, the road is not officially gazetted as one by Transport for NSW, and is still considered today to be a main road.

 The passing of the Roads Act of 1993 updated road classifications and the way they could be declared within New South Wales.
-Under this act, Cahill Expressway retains its declaration as Main Road 592.
+Under this act, the Cahill Expressway retains its designation as Main Road 592.